samkamin/codenow/README.md

 logic to what we're doing when we use JavaScript in web pages.

-JavaScript is a *very* widely used language; pretty much every web page you visit has JavaScript running in it, probably very complicated JavaScript.
+JavaScript is a *very* widely used language; pretty much every web page you visit has JavaScript running in it.

-But there is one thing that our JavaScript will never do: remember the tasks we've added.
+But there is one thing that our JavaScript will never do: remember the tasks we've added *permanently*.
 Whatever we add or mark as done is only added or marked *in this HTML session*; if we close the window or just reload the page, it will all be lost.
 That is because the JavaScript runs only in our browser - on the "client side", in internet lingo - and never saves the data that are added.